-Rich has served as a poet-in-residence teaching creative writing to students from middle school to university, as well as various nontraditional settings, since 2002.
-He is a frequent lecturer and panelist on the subjects of Nuyorican poetics, slam and performance poetry, Latino literature, and banned books, presenting on these topics for Poets and Writers Live, the Association of Writers and Writing Programs (AWP), the Mosaic Literary Conference, and the Split This Rock Poetry Festival, among many others.
+Rich has served as a poet-in-residence teaching creative writing and performance to students from middle school to university, as well as various nontraditional settings, since 2002.
+He is a frequent lecturer and panelist on the subjects of Nuyorican poetics, slam and performance poetry, Latinx literature, and banned books, presenting on these topics for Poets and Writers Live, the Association of Writers and Writing Programs (AWP), the Mosaic Literary Conference, and the Split This Rock Poetry Festival.
 He served as faculty for the Frost Place Conference on Poetry and Teaching in 2016; he also served as faculty and artistic director for La Sopa, a community-based workshop for creative writers and performers in the Nuyorican and Black Arts traditions.

-Through his writing, educational, and curatorial work, Rich has dedicated his life to the fostering of Latino arts and letters throughout the United States.
+As an activist, Rich has dedicated his life to the fostering of Latinx arts and letters throughout the United States.
 In 2011, he staged a multicultural reading of poets in protest of Arizona’s Senate Bill 1070.
-He co-sponsored and hosted the 50 For Freedom readings with Tony Diaz and Librotraficante, in response to Arizona’s outlawed Mexican-American Studies program and curriculum.
+He co-sponsored and hosted the 50 For Freedom readings with Tony Diaz and Librotraficante, in response to Arizona’s outlawed Mexican-American Studies curriculum.
 He co-produced and participated in tribute readings celebrating the life and work of seminal Puerto Rican artists Piri Thomas, Tato Laviera, Jack Agüeros, and Frank Espada.
 From 2003-2012, he was a principal organizer for Acentos, a grassroots house of poetry, performance, and teaching based in the South Bronx, from which sprang the bimonthly Acentos Bronx Poetry Showcase, the Acentos Writers’ Workshops, and the Acentos Review, which has been publishing emerging and established Latinx writers for the last decade, four times a year.